-If you receive external radiation therapy, you may experience nausea, vomiting or diarrhea.
-Radiation also causes fatigue and can reduce your blood count, leading to:
+If you receive external radiation therapy, you may have nausea, vomiting, or diarrhea.
+Radiation also causes fatigue and can reduce your blood count.
+This can lead to:

 - Low white blood cells, which increases your risk for infection - · Low platelets, which increases your risk for bleeding - Low red blood cells, which may make you feel tired or short of breath